-The Trust could still be materially adversely affected by the effects of the COVID-19 pandemic which began in 2019.
+The Trust could still be materially adversely affected by the effects of the COVID-19 pandemic which began in 2019 or similar occurrences.
 As at the date of this Offering Memorandum, the global reactions to the spread of COVID-19 led to, among other things, significant restrictions in many jurisdictions on travel and gatherings of individuals, quarantines, temporary business closures, mandatory vaccination policies, supply chain disruptions and a general reduction in consumer activity in certain industries.
-Although quarantines have been lifted in many jurisdictions, certain jurisdictions that have previously lifted quarantines have been required to re-impose them.
-While these effects have been temporary, the duration of the disruptions to business internationally and the related financial impact on the Trust and the economy in general cannot be estimated with any degree of certainty at this time.

-All of the foregoing could have a material adverse impact on the Trust's investments in Mortgages, business prospects, cash flows, results of operations, Net Asset Value and overall financial condition, the Trust's ability to obtain equity or debt financing, re-finance existing debt, satisfy redemption requests by Unitholders, redeem Units and make distributions to Unitholders, and service its debt, and may cause the Trust to be in non-compliance with the financial covenants or default under its existing debt.
-The COVID-19 outbreak could still adversely impact key personnel of the Manager, impairing its ability to manage the affairs of the Trust.
-Generally, the COVID-19 outbreak could magnify and have unpredictable effects on each of the factors described in this section "Risk Factors".
+Restrictions similar to the foregoing could have a material adverse impact on the Trust's investments in Mortgages, business prospects, cash flows, results of operations, Net Asset Value and overall financial condition, the Trust's ability to obtain equity or debt financing, re-finance existing debt, satisfy redemption requests by Unitholders, redeem Units and make distributions to Unitholders, and service its debt, and may cause the Trust to be in non-compliance with the financial covenants or default under its existing debt.
+Generally, the COVID-19 outbreak or similar occurrences could magnify and have unpredictable effects on each of the factors described in this section "Risk Factors".